constantAmateur/constantAmateur.github.io/_posts/2020-12-24-linearRegression.md

 where $\rho_{a,b}$ is the correlation between $a$ and $b$.
 You can work through these formulas to see that I constructed the data above so that the terms would exactly cancel and conspire to make $\beta_x = 0$.
 In terms of building an intuition, these formulas suggest that in the mutiple regression case, the coefficients are proportional to the simple correlation between $y$ and each variable in the model ($x$ and $z$) after subtracting off some of the correlation with the other variable.
 As you would expect, in the case where $x$ and $z$ are completely unrelated, the multiple regression case would collapse down to what our intuition from simple regression would suggest.
 That is, $\beta_x = \rho_{x,y}$ and $\beta_z = \rho_{z,y}$.

-So we learnt something from the one variable $y ~ x$ case, but with multiple variables we need to moderate the intuition to account for any correlation between covariates (like $x$ and $z$ in the above example).
+So we learnt something from the one variable $y \sim x$ case, but with multiple variables we need to moderate the intuition to account for any correlation between covariates (like $x$ and $z$ in the above example).

 # Making things more complicated to make them simpler

 Usually I tend to favour keeping things simple until you understand exactly what is happening.
 However, this is one case where making the situation more complex actually helps understand the simple case more easily (at least I think so).
 So let's try that and extend to the case of $m$ covariates, $x_1$, $x_2$, ..., $x_m$.
 The model we fit will than have $m$ coefficients $\beta_1$, ... $\beta_m$ (plus an intercept) that we need to find.
-It's pretty easy to show that,
+It's pretty easy to show that the best fit values must satisfy,

 $$
 \text{cov}(y,x_1) = \text{cov}(x_1,x_1) \beta_1 + \text{cov}(x_1,x_2) \beta_2 + ... + \text{cov}(x_1,x_m) \beta_m \\